Eptagone/Vite.AspNetCore/README.md

 }
 ```

-> In the previous example, i used the `appsettings.json` and `appsettings.Development.json` files to keep the cofigurations for each environment separated.
+> In the previous example, i used the `appsettings.json` and `appsettings.Development.json` files to keep the configurations for each environment separated.
 But you can use only one file if you prefer.

 ### Available Options